 Progent can provide a broad array of consulting and support services to make sure you extract the greatest possible business value from your Exchange 2013 migration.
 Progent can help you set up Exchange 2013 in conjunction with Active Directory following industry best practices, design and implement a DAG solution for high availability and fast failover, design and validate a disaster recovery plan that takes advantage of Exchange 2013's HA technology, and provide services such as iPhone and iPad integration, Android phone and tablet consulting, and RIM BlackBerry expertise in order to integrate smartphone and tablets with Exchange 2013 to enhance the productivity of your mobile workforce.
 Progent can also provide the help of certified network security engineers to help you plan and implement an organization-wide strategy for security and compliance.

-Microsoft supports seamless hybrid environments that combine Office 365 and on-premises Exchange deployments.
-This permits you to have certain mailboxes hosted at your on-premises datacenter or private cloud and other mailboxes resident on Office 365.
-Progent's certified Exchange consulting team can help your organization with any facet of designing, integrating and debugging your hybrid Exchange solution.
-Progent's Exchange consultants can provide occasional expertise to help you through challenging technical issues and also offer extensive project management outsourcing to ensure your hybrid Office 365/Exchange solution is successfully completed on schedule and within budget.
-For more information about Progent's online consulting expertise for integrating Office 365 and on-premises Exchange environments, go to Office 365 integration with on-premises Exchange.
+Microsoft allows you to create transparent hybrid ecosystems that integrate Office 365 and on-premises installations of Exchange.
+This permits you to have certain Exchange mailboxes hosted at your physical datacenter and other mailboxes resident on Office 365.
+Progent's Microsoft-certified Exchange consulting team can help you with any facet of designing, integrating and debugging your hybrid Office 365 solution.
+Progent's Exchange consultants can provide as-needed support to help you through stubborn technical problems and also offer comprehensive project management outsourcing or co-sourcing to make sure your hybrid Office 365 initiative is successfully completed on schedule and on budget.
+To find out more about Progent's consulting support for hybrid Office 365 and on-premises Exchange systems, refer to Office 365 integration solutions with on-premises Exchange.

 Download Progent's Exchange 2013 Migration Support Datasheet